 David Finley has been involved in EMS since 1989 and an instructor since 2005.
 He is the regional coordinator for the Baton Rouge campus and is the assistant instructor for the paramedic program.
 David has an associate degree in applied science from South Louisiana Community College

-Alan Lambert has been involved in EMS since 1991.
-Alan is the paramedic course instructor at the Baton Rouge campus and has served on the board of directors of the National Association of State EMS Officials and as the Chairman of the National Education and Professional Standards Council.
+Alan Lambert has been involved in EMS since 1989.
+Alan is the paramedic course instructor at the Baton Rouge campus.
+He served on the board of directors of the National Association of State EMS Officials and as the Chairman of the National Education and Professional Standards Council.
 In 2011, he was invited to the Emergency Services and Homeland Security Education mission in Israel.
 He has an associate of applied science from Baton Rouge Community College.

 Drayton Kittel came to work in EMS in 2011 after finishing his enlistment in the Louisiana Army National Guard.
 He has a background in military intelligence and linguistics.
 He holds two associate degrees from the Defense Language Institute: one in human intelligence operations and one in Arabic.
 He served as a paramedic and preceptor in his hometown of Slidell and his now the EMT instructor in Covington.